MODEX 2020 Survival Guide: Everything You Need to Know before You Go

 2. Know how to get to the conference.

-If you are unfamiliar with the Atlanta city area, it’ll pay to do a little research to figure out how best you will be able to get to and from the conference from the airport and your hotel.
+If you are unfamiliar with the Atlanta city area, it’ll pay to do a little research to figure out the best way to travel to and from the conference, your hotel, and nearby airport. .
 Knowing this in advance will help keep you from scrambling at the last minute.

 Refer to city maps to know whether you should book a car reservation or rely on Uber, or if walking would be a reasonable expectation.
-Also be sure you know a bit about what rush hour traffic looks like in the city so that you know when you should leave your hotel in the morning to make it to your lectures.
+Also, be sure you know a bit about what rush hour traffic looks like in the city so that you know when you should leave your hotel in the morning to make it to your lectures on time.
 Other transportation options to and from MODEX include a complimentary shuttle bus service for participating partner hotels, taxis, and Atlanta’s bus and rail system, MARTA.

 Just as important as navigating to the conference is making sure you can navigate the showroom floor.
-Though you should receive a map and brochure with your badge upon arrival, you can also reference the building map below to help contextualize what the conference will look like.
+Though you should receive a map and brochure with your badge upon arrival, you can also reference the building map below to help contextualize what the conference will look like (shown below).